Moldavite

 TOP GEO, registered and located in Germany, has attracted worldwide attention as distributor and manufacturer of Moldavite jewelry.
 We offer a wide range of Moldavite finds at all sizes, our specialty are various types of jewelry made of rough and cut stones.
 Maybe you have very own dreams of jewelry or carving - tell us and our engravers and goldsmiths will turn them into reality!

-Relict of an extraterrestrial visitor
+Relict of an Extraterrestrial Visitor

-Human beings became aware of this natural glass a long time ago.
-There were finds in the Paleolithic culture layers, for example together with the famous 29.000 years old Willendorf Venus.
-In some area in Bohemia there was a tradition that a young man gave his future bride a Moldavite for good luck.
-In 1787 J.Mayer, a professor at the University of Prague, made mention of cut Moldavites decorating walking sticks.
+Man became aware of this natural glass a long time ago.
+It was found in the Paleolithic cultural layers, for example, together with the famous 29,000-year-old Willendorf Venus.
+In some areas of Bohemia there was a tradition that a young man would give a Moldavite to his future bride for good luck.
+In 1787, J. Mayer, a professor at the University of Prague, mentioned that cut Moldavites decorated walking sticks.